MhageGH/M5Stack_MMD/README.md

 ## Future
 This code includes MMD model data (PMD file) as constant arrays.
 It can't deal PMD file in SD card at a sufficient speed because of insufficient RAM.
-If M5Stack FIRE with 2M PSRAM can be used, I will realize to draw any 3D models at higher speed.
+If M5Stack FIRE with 2M PSRAM can be used, I will realize to draw any 3D models in SD card at higher speed.